Authentication Extensions

 Authentication SPI

-Red Hat Single Sign-On provides an authentication SPI that can be used to create new authentication mechanisms.
-In this example, we will demonstrate a simple implementation of two-factor authentication that uses Red Hat Single Sign-On and a Telegram bot.
+Red Hat Single Sign-On (RH-SSO) provides an Authentication SPI that can be used to implement custom authentication mechanisms.
+In this example, we will demonstrate a simple two-factor authentication (2FA) flow using RH-SSO and a Telegram bot.

 The custom authenticator consists of three components: